jtwalters/jtwalters.github.io/source/About/index.markdown

 footer: true
 ---

-## About Me
+## Hi.

 {% img right /images/joel-400x400.jpg 200 200 %}

-My name is Joel Walters.
-I'm a web developer in my late twenties.
+I'm Joel Walters, a web developer living in Seattle, WA.

+A recent transplant to the Pacific Northwest, I lived most of my life in Charlotte, NC, and graduated from [UNCC](http://www.uncc.edu) with a degree in Computer Science.

+I have a strong passion for designing and developing for the web.
+I'm excited about providing great user experiences across the plethora of web-connected devices.

 Some of my hobbies include photography, racquetball, hiking, billiards, and soapmaking (yes, like in Fight Club).

 ### Find Me On...